 Looking for ideas for US East Coast road trips?

-The East Coast of the United States offers spectacular scenery, historic sites, vibrant cities, charming towns, beaches, and wine regions, perfect for exploring on road trips long and short.
+The East Coast of the United States offers spectacular scenery, historic sites, vibrant cities, charming towns, beaches and coastal areas, and wine regions, perfect for exploring on road trips long and short.

-From driving the amazing Blue Ridge Parkway end to end, to marveling at leaf colors along New England back roads in the fall and discovering the tropical beauty of the Florida Keys, there are numerous East Coast road trip options from which to pick.
+From driving the amazing Blue Ridge Parkway end to end, to marveling at leaf colors along New England back roads in the fall, and discovering the tropical beauty of the Florida Keys, there are numerous (and very diverse!)
+East Coast road trip options from which to pick.

-In this article, we’ve rounded up the most exciting East Coast of the USA road trip itineraries, with must-stop spots, things to do, and tips for when to go.
+In this article, we’ve rounded up the most exciting East Coast of the USA road trip itineraries, with must-stop spots, things to do along the way, and tips for when to go.

 Excited?
 Let’s discover the best road trips on the East Coast of the USA!